Volumes of subset Minkowski sums and the Lyusternik region: Proof of Theorem

 \subsection{A reduction to regular fractional partitions}

-A first step in the proof is to reduce to regular fractional partitions.
-First note that fractional partitions can be viewed as maps defined on subsets of $[M]$, $\beta:2^{[M]}\to [0,1]$ where subsets with non-zero coefficients will give the collection $\collS$ of subsets.
+A first step in the proof of Theorem~\ref{thm:FSA} is to reduce to regular fractional partitions.
+First note that a fractional partition can be viewed as a map defined on the power set of $[M]$, $\beta:2^{[M]}\to [0,1]$, where the collection of subsets of $M$ for which $\beta$ is nonzero (which we call the ``support'' of $\beta$) is the collection $\collS$ in our original definition of fractional partitions in Section~\ref{sec:main}.
 The fractional partition condition becomes